Amputation rates following limb salvage at a tertiary care podiatry centre: A retrospective analysis

 Published:

-Authors: Dr Rajesh Kesavan, Mrs Savitha Rajesh R, Dr C Sheela Sasikumar, Dr D Darwin Britto and Janani D
+Authors: Rajesh Kesavan, Savitha Rajesh R, C Sheela Sasikumar, D Darwin Britto and Janani D

 Citation: